JimLynchCodes/A-Nice-TypeScript-Screening-Challenge/README.md

 # Tl;dr

-The interesting stuff is in `src/example/`
+The interesting stuff is in: `src/example/`

 # Usage